Lyrical-Cybersec/kotlin-web-site/docs/topics/k2-compiler-guide.md

 ## Support in IntelliJ IDEA

-IntelliJ IDEA can use the new K2 compiler to analyze your code with its K2 Kotlin mode from [IntelliJ IDEA 2024.1 EAP 1](https://blog.jetbrains.com/idea/2024/01/intellij-idea-2024-1/#intellij-idea%\E2%80%99s-k2-kotlin-mode-now-in-alpha).
+IntelliJ IDEA can use the new K2 compiler to analyze your code with its K2 Kotlin mode from [IntelliJ IDEA 2024.1](https://blog.jetbrains.com/idea/2024/03/k2-kotlin-mode-alpha-in-intellij-idea/).

 > The K2 Kotlin mode is in Alpha.
 The performance and stability of code highlighting and code completion have been improved,
 > but not all IDE features are supported yet.